14 Multivariate Regression

 dat |> ggplot(aes(hr, bb)) + geom_point(alpha = 0.5)

-We know that HRs cause runs because when a player hits a HR they are guaranteed at least one run.
+We know that HRs cause runs because when a player hits a HR, they are guaranteed at least one run.
 Could it be that HRs also cause BB and this makes it appear as if BB cause runs?
-When this happens we say there is confounding, an important concept we will learn more about throughout this chapter.
+When this happens, we say there is confounding, an important concept we will learn more about throughout this section.

-Linear regression will help us parse all this out and quantify the associations.
-This will then help us determine what players to recruit.
+Linear regression will help us parse out the information and quantify the associations.
+This, in turn, will aid us in determining what players to recruit.
 Specifically, we will try to predict things like how many more runs will a team score if we increase the number of BBs, but keep the HRs fixed?
 Regression will help us answer questions like this one.

 dat |> mutate(z_hr = round(scale(hr))) |>